 Bergen is also a great city to visit if you only have a weekend to spend in Norway, as you can spend a day in the city and then easily see the fjords with a DIY Norway in a Nutshell tour.

 While most people start their Norway trips in Bergen or Oslo, I actually think Trondheim might make the best base from which to explore the country.
 You can get the train here from Oslo (if you do I really recommend making a stop in Røros on your way!) or you can fly directly here – Trondheim has connections both to Amsterdam and London.

 I find Trondheim equally as impressive as Bergen, but it has the advantage of being farther north, and I do love northern Norway!
 The old town is particularly beautiful, and then you can take the train farther north into Helgeland and Bodø.

 Read my guide for things to do in Trondheim here and where to stay in Trondheim here.
 And if you’re looking for inspiration for a Trondheim based itinerary, this two week Trondheim – Helgeland – Lofoten itinerary covers my favorite places in Norway.

-I didn’t used to think much of Stavanger, but I recently spent a weekend in Stavanger visiting my friend Vanessa and I totally loved it!
+I didn’t used to think much of Stavanger, but then my friend Vanessa moved to Stavanger and after visiting her there a few times I now love it!

 Stavanger has a really cute old town, and Fargegaten might be one of the best (and prettiest!) nightlife streets in Norway.
 But the great thing about Stavanger is that it’s really close to some of Norway’s most dramatic landscapes and iconic hikes, like Pulpit Rock.
 So you can spend a couple of days in the city and then head out to the fjords for some incredible nature views.